dustinpfister/blog_posts/_posts/express-app-all.md

 Notice that I have one such method at both the beginning, and end of the file.
 When adding one at the very beginning it allows for me to do something that should be done first before proceeding with anything else.
 In this simple demo I am just logging what is going on to the console, but it could be some kind of request sanitation check when making a real project.
 In addition I also have one at the very end, which can be used to respond to what should typically be 404 requests, but also any other kind of request that was not satisfied by any anything that is going on above.

+## Conclusion

+So the app.all method is the most versatile express.js app method of the app methods that have to do with handing incoming http requests.
+There are many other methods such as app.get, and app.post that can also be used, but they are reserved to just requests of a certain http method.
+It does make sense to use those of course as a way of breaking code up more, but if for some reason I do want to write something that will apply to all requests there is of course app.all for that.

+Thank you for reading, if you enjoyed this post you might want to check out my other posts on [express.js](/categories/express/).